New this week: the human role in AI and cybersecurity; sonographers’ role in the UK

 Smoothing barriers that impede radiologist/referring physician communication can lead to better care through improved timeliness and more nuanced interpretations, according to a study published in the Journal of the American College of Radiology.
 Difficulties in reaching referring physicians are among the most common workflow disruptions cited by radiologists, according to a 2015 study.
 Continue reading

 Can you guess the image in the X-ray?

-April showers bring May flowers – and a new “Guess the X-ray Image Challenge!”
+Happy July!
+We are at the halfway mark for 2017, and of course with every new month comes a new “Guess the X-ray Image Challenge!”
 We welcome radiologists, technologists, RAs, MDs, PAs – or anyone who thinks they’re up to the challenge – to guess the subject in this X-ray.
 Please leave your answer in the comment section below or on our Facebook page.
 The challenge will stop at the end of the month.

-Congratulations to Anne O’Loughlin who correctly guessed the April image challenge!
-The correct answer was — a container of disposable cleaning wipes!
+Congratulations to those who correctly guessed the June image challenge!
+The correct answer was — a calculator!

 Happy guessing and good luck!